TomCrypto/Ordo/README.md

 Planned features:
  - reformatting, some implementation rewrites and finishing the documentation
+ - more modules, for instance a DRBG implementation, etc..

 A basic test driver has been implemented, which reads a test vector file (see vectors file) by parsing a simple script.
 It allows to see if Ordo is correctly running at a glance - if you fail a test vector or get a segfault, you have a problem.
 Read the vectors file (in the test program) and the test driver's code to know more about this.